Gluten-Free Weekly Menu Dec 18, 2017

 And there are always new restaurants opening.
 I love that so many places are fully aware and mindful of food allergies, Celiac disease, food sensitivities and the dietary restrictions.

-Check out my list of places to find gluten-free eats in Austin.
+Check out my list of places to find gluten-free eats in Austin, BBQ joints, and Mexican restaurants.
 It’s like I’m on vacation in my own town.

 We’ve seen several fantastic plays at the Bass Concert Hall with more to come, celebrated marriage & equality of good friends, enjoyed another wonderful year with the crew at the Austin Food & Wine Festival.
 We got to catch up with lots of friends this year.